jaokob/DD2480A2/README.md

 Jakob: Statuses, build history, integration between clone and compile, API documentation & README, CI server endpoints

-Jenny: Compiling code and testing of this functionality
+Jenny: Handling the SUT compilation phase.
+An attempt is made at compiling the SUT and the result (success/fail) of this attempt is returned together with build logs.
+Also responsible for testing the CI implementation of this compilation phase.

 Philip: Cloning from git, logging build information, API documentation & README

-Shiva: Testing code with JUnit and testing of this functionality
+Shiva:  Handling the SUT testing phase.
+Tests defined in the SUT are run and evaluated, the result of the SUT tests are returned.
+Also responsible for testing the CI implementation of this testing phase.

-Fredrik: Testing code with JUnit and testing of this functionality
+Fredrik: Handling the SUT testing phase.
+Tests defined in the SUT are run and evaluated, the result of the SUT tests are returned.
+Also responsible for testing the CI implementation of this testing phase.